 1. Navigate to the email you want to filter out in the future.

-For this example, I’m going to be filtering email notifications I receive when people optin for my free email course (shameless plug) I want these to go into a specific “label” – which is similar to a folder in Gmail.
+For this example, I’m going to be filtering email notifications I receive when people optin for my free course on freelancing (see the top of the page to grab this) I want these to go into a specific “label” – which is similar to a folder in Gmail.

 2. Click on the “More” button and select “Filter messages like this”

 3. The default will come up as filtering messages from that person/email address, but I like to add in subject lines so it doesn’t send ALL emails that ever come from this address to the filter we are setting up.